aptech/docs/docs/CR-close.rst

 allows users to run a program that opens files, and then access the files from interactive mode after the program has been run.
-Files are automatically closed when GAUSS exits to the operating system or when a program is terminated with the `end` statement. :func:`stop` will terminate a program but not close files.
+Files are automatically closed when GAUSS exits to the operating system or when a program is terminated with the `end` statement. `stop` will terminate a program but not close files.

 As a rule it is good practice to make `end` the last statement in a